surajkumar-sk/GSoC-MusicBlocks-v4-code-editor/Readme.md

 [**`JavaScript`**](https://en.wikipedia.org/wiki/JavaScript) - basically the whole project is written in javascript.

-I tried to reduce the number of libraries to minimum but we obviously need a lot of libraries for testing and maintaining the code. so the libraies used for developemnt -
+I tried to keep the number of libraries to minimum but we obviously need a lot of libraries for testing and maintaining the code. so the libraies used for developemnt -

 "devDependencies": {